Joanne woke up to loud knockings the next morning. She slipped off the bed and grabbed the door.

 “Was just asking,” Sharon said.

 They had their backs against each other.
 They continued in that same pattern, attacking and defending.
 Sharon was taking on the attacking role and Angela had to act as the defending party.
 Unlike their differences, they managed to work together to get past several groups.
-Sometimes their roles were reversed because of unforeseen situation, but the rest resumed in that same manner.
+Sometimes their roles were reversed because of the unforeseen situation, but the rest resumed in that same manner.
 And Sharon wasn’t the least surprised that Angela actually knew how to fight.
 Angela had to be an idiot to not know how to, especially when living on this island.
 Sharon’s constant objection these past days, of course, only aimed at one spot–stall as much as possible.

 “Watch out!”
 Angela called out suddenly, pushing Sharon to one side.